csb21jb/Teen-Cybercamp/README.md

 ## **Installation Steps**

 ### **1. Update and Install Basic Tools**
 This install script is designed for either Ubuntu or Debian.
 Note: Ubuntu as of right now is letting the docker containers utlize all of the resources so you will have to manually limit the docker containers to not hog up your system resources - recommend using Debian.
-It will ask you about updating the openssh server, you can either keep the exsisting or install the new one.
-The script will modify the config file.
 Log in as the root user:
 ```bash
 apt update && apt upgrade -y && apt install wget -y
 ```